as amended, through Bouchercon LI , Sacramento, October 2020;

 7. Appoint committees and conduct projects that lead to the long-term success of Bouchercon.

-as seed money or for operations, conduct special projects, and fund Board operations.
-None of these funds shall
+seed money or for operations, conduct special projects, and fund Board operations.
+None of these funds shall inure to

-committees of the Board.
-Said Administrator shall serve at the will of the Board of Directors and report to the
+11. Recruit and hire an Administrator who will serve at the will of the Board of Directors and report directly to the Chair of

 IV.
 Annual Convention.

-Members at a General Members Meeting; Annual Conventions may be approved up to five years in advance.
+Members at a General Members Meeting; conventions may be approved up to five years in advance.

 B. Local Organizing Committees shall bid to hold Annual Conventions through a process enumerated in the Rules.

-D. If at the conclusion of the General Members Meeting a location has not been approved for an Annual Convention
+D. If at the end of a General Members Meeting a location for an upcoming Annual Convention, within the subsequent five

 V. Local Organizing Committees.

-Members at the General Members Meeting.
-A Local Organizing Committee awarded a bid must either become a
+the General Members Meeting.
+A Local Organizing Committee awarded a bid must either become a subsidiary of

 B. The chair, or at least one of any co-chairs, of the Local Organizing Committee must, within six weeks of a bid being